Read about the 2015 CTRI Pilot Project Recipients

-Notice of Awards: March 14, 2013
+Notice of Awards: Early January, 2017.

-Funding Cycle: April 1, 2013‐ March 31, 2014
+Funding Cycle: April 1, 2017 – March 30, 2018

 Eligibility and Project Requirements

-· Priority will be given to junior full-time faculty proposing collaborative projects
+- Priority will be given to junior full-time faculty proposing collaborative projects.

-- Principal Investigators must be full-time faculty members at UCSD or one of the UCSD partner institutions including SDSU, Salk, Sanford Burnham, J. Craig Venter, LIAI, Rady Children's Hospital, and Palomar Pomerado.
-Postdoctoral Fellows and Project Scientists are not eligible.
+- Principal Investigators must be full-time faculty members at UC San Diego or one of the UC San Diego partner institutions including San Diego State University, Salk Institute, Sanford Burnham Prebys Medical Discovery Institute, J. Craig Venter Institute, La Jolla Institute for Allergy and Immunology, Rady Children's Hospital, and Palomar Pomerado Health.

 - Previous awardees are not eligible to reapply for one year.

 - Only one pilot proposal may be submitted by a Principal Investigator per funding category.

 - Full professors are NOT eligible to be Principal Investigators unless they are entering a new line of research.
 Proposals cannot overlap with or be a logical extension of ongoing research.
 In general, proposals from full professors who have greater than $350,000/year in current funding will receive lower priority.

-1) Significance of the research and its translational relevance
+- Significance of the research and its translational relevance

-2) Scientific quality
+- Scientific quality